-When installing HRV systems the fresh and exhaust air streams should be separated so:
+When installing MVHR systems the fresh and exhaust air streams should be separated so:

 - That no cross-contamination occurs and